kimayasheth/Netflix-Data-Analysis_Python/README.md

 - **TV-MA** and **TV-14** are the most common content ratings, indicating a strong focus on mature audiences.
 - The **United States** contributes the highest number of Netflix titles.
 - Netflix experienced significant growth in content additions after **2015**.
-- Drama and International Movies are among the most frequently available genres.

 ---